-- What interests you?
+- What turns you on?

 - How to make it worth?

 - Why does it matter?

 - What data can help you reach that goal?

 In other words

 - Focus on your passion

 - Make a clear contribution

 - Think about on how to make it possible

 - Leverage the impact